-8. This Policy also applies to Individuals’ conduct outside of Softball Canada’s business, activities, and events when such conduct adversely affects relationships within Softball Canada (its work and/or sport environment) or is detrimental to the image and reputation of Softball Canada.
-The jurisdiction of this Policy will be determined by Softball Canada at its sole discretion.
+5. This Policy also applies to Participants’ conduct outside of Softball Canada’s business, activities, and events when such conduct adversely affects relationships within Softball Canada (and its work and sport environment), is detrimental to the image and reputation of Softball Canada, or upon the acceptance of Softball Canada.
+Applicability or acceptance will be determined by Softball Canada at its sole discretion.

 REPORTING A COMPLAINT

 13. Any person may report a complaint to Softball Canada or to Softball Canada’s Case Manager (when identified).
 If a Case Manager has not been previously identified, Softball Canada will appoint an independent Case Manager and direct that person to receive the complaint.

 14. Softball Canada may, in its sole discretion, act as the Complainant and initiate the complaint process under the terms of this Policy.
 In such cases, Softball Canada will identify an individual representative of the organization.